Smith School of Business: Location

 The majority of business classes are held in Goodes Hall.
-Opened in 2002, the building is named in honour of the family of Melvin Goodes, a Commerce ‘57 alumnus and former Chairman and CEO of Warner–Lambert.
-In September 2012, a significant expansion of Goodes Hall was completed, increasing the size of the building by 75,000 ft² to a total of 188,000 ft².
+Opened in 2002, the building is named in honour of the family of Melvin Goodes, a Commerce ‘57 alumnus and former chairman and CEO of Warner–Lambert.
+In September 2012, a significant expansion of Goodes Hall was completed, increasing the size of the building by 75,000 ft2 to a total of 188,000 ft2.
 The expansion included new classrooms, breakout rooms, and 51 additional faculty offices.

 The Smith School of Business opened its first foreign campus in Dubai, United Arab Emirates, at the DIFC on May 25, 2007.
 Classes started in October 2007.
 The campus mainly hosts Queen's executive development programs.

+SmithToronto is a teaching centre of the Smith School of Business outside of the Queen's University Campus, occupying the entire 30th floor of Simcoe Place at 200 Front Street West, in downtown Toronto.
+Established 24 years after the initiation of the school’s EMBA program in Toronto, SmithToronto encompasses 25,000 square feet of space, featuring classrooms, meeting rooms, staff offices, and special events spaces.
+It runs a range of programs including the Master of Finance, Master of Financial Innovation & Technology, Master of Management Analytics, and Master of Management in Artificial Intelligence.
+Additionally, three Boardroom Learning Centres, complete with interactive videoconference capabilities, serve the Executive and Accelerated MBA programs.

 Reputation and rankings

 The Smith School of Business ranked 1st nationally and 38th globally in highest number of graduates employed as Chief Executive Officers or equivalent in a Fortune Global 500 corporation.
 The MBA Class of 2019 had the highest total starting pay of any Canadian MBA program.
+Additionally, Smith has placed in national and international business school rankings.